raygun101/MarkupKit/README.md

 Multiple `properties` PIs may be specified in a single document.
 Their contents are merged into a single collection of templates available to the document.
 If the same template is defined by multiple property lists or inline templates, the contents of the templates are merged into a single dictionary.
 The most recently defined values take precedence.

 ### Outlets
-Views defined in markup are not particularly useful on their own.
 The reserved "id" attribute can be used to assign a name to a view instance.
 This creates an "outlet" for the view that makes it accessible to calling code.
 Using KVC, MarkupKit "injects" the named view instance into the document's owner (generally either the view controller for the root view or the root view itself), allowing the application to interact with it.

 For example, the following markup declares a table view containing a `UITextField`.
 The text field is assigned an ID of "textField":